 Eiléan Ní Chuilleanáin

-She has translated poetry from several languages: The Water Horse from the Irish of Nuala Ní Dhomhnaill, with Medbh McGuckian, Verbale/Minutes/Tuairisc from the Italian of Michele Ranchetti, with Cormac Ó Cuilleanáin, and After the Raising of Lazarus and Legend of the Walled-up Wife from the Romanian of Ileana Malancioiu.
+She has translated poetry from several languages: The Water Horse from the Irish of Nuala Ní Dhomhnaill, with Medbh McGuckian, Verbale/Minutes/Tuairisc from the Italian of Michele Ranchetti, with Cormac Ó Cuilleanáin, After the Raising of Lazarus and Legend of the Walled-up Wife from the Romanian of Ileana Malancioiu.
 File ar Fhile: Dánta Antonella Anedda A volume of poems by Antonella Anedda, translated from Italian into Irish, was published by Cois Life, 2019.

-Married to the poet Macdara Woods, she has one son, Niall.
-They live in Dublin and sometimes in Umbria.
+Eiléan was married to the poet Macdara Woods (1942-2018), she has one son, Niall.
+She lives in Dublin and sometimes in Umbria.

 Photo Credit: Patrick Redmond, Wake Forest University Press.